Simple Training guidelines for athletes in Olympic Weightlifting

 To the athlete:

-1. Injury prevention overrides the importance of any training program target, intensity or volume.
+Injury prevention overrides the importance of any training program target, intensity or volume.
+Injury prevention should always be in the back of your mind.

-2. Your focus on achieving excellence of technique should never subside and never be set aside.
+Your focus on achieving excellence of technique should never subside and never be set aside.
+Excellence of technique requires constant attention to detail.

-3. Focus on good training (PDF download) rather than be fixated about achieving personal bests.
+Focus on good training (PDF download) rather than be fixated about achieving personal bests.
+Good training requires discipline and mature moment-to-moment decision making.

-4. Do not think that any written program is a formula for success.
+Do not think that any written program is a formula for success.
 A program is simply a guideline for how to approach training sensibly.
+Training programs must be constantly modified.

-6. If, for any exercise, you achieve the target percentage without loss, then by all means add an extra set with 1-2kg more.
+If you achieve the target percentage without loss, then by all means add an extra set with 1-2kg more.
 If this extra set is also achieved without fault, you can if you wish add a further set with another 1kg more .
-Additional sets after this should not be performed unless sanctioned by a coach who is witnessing your training.
+Additional sets should not be performed unless sanctioned by a coach.

-7. If, for any exercise, you are struggling to achieve the target percentage, drop back to an intensity you can manage and finish the programed sets.
+If you are struggling to achieve the target percentage, drop back to an intensity you can manage and finish the programmed number of sets.

-8. If, during an exercise, you feel you might have an injury – STOP.
-Avoid loading the possibly injured part of your body further in this session.
+If, during an exercise, you feel you might have an injury – STOP.
+Avoid further loading of the possibly injured part in this session.
 If tomorrow the injury is non-existent, you have only lost a part of one session.
-However, if the injury is real, by stopping the day before you did the right thing.
+However, if the injury is real, by stopping you did the right thing.

-11. Consistent quality training is your best strategy, egotistical wants is your worst enemy.
+Consistent quality training is your best strategy, egotistical wants is your worst enemy.
+Motivated athletes are unfortunately very good at self-destruction.

 Special Book Deal